NickSchimek/ror/README.md

 # Ror
-#### Finally a gem that add zero value for your project!
-Read on to find out how.
+#### Finally the Ror gem is here!

 A CLI tool that displays required and optional parameters for rails methods.
-This is not a replacement for actual Rails documentation, but rather to make it more convenient a for quick look up of method syntax & parameters along with some general/important info, and a link to the Rails method documentation!
+This is not a replacement for actual Rails documentation, but rather to make it more convenient to quickly look up a method's syntax & parameters along with some general/important info, and a link to the Rails method documentation!

-You may be wondering how this is possible?
-Well after many white papers and proof of concepts along with thousands of scientists all over the world verifying the work not done here we can say with 100% confidence that you should absolutely not depend on the information expelled here and that the links are included so that PR's can be created stating how wrong we are.

-Why is this needed?
+Why might this be useful?
 If your a full-time rails developer you may not need this, but individuals who develop as a hobby or newcomers to the language might find this CLI fast and easy to use so that they can get on coding and spend less time navigating a browser! or [dash](https://kapeli.com/dash) or [devdocs](https://devdocs.io/) which are great tools! and come highly recommended.

-Currently the ror CLI contains very few methods as method information is not pulled from any online resource since it is 100% manual entry.
-It is this way for one main reason, and that is so that any individual who wishes to contribute (including yours truly) can learn about rails methods while contributing to a gem.
+Currently the ror CLI contains very few methods (if any at all) as method information is not pulled from any online resource since it is 100% manual entry.
+It is this way for one main reason, and that is so that any individual who wishes to contribute (including yours truly) can learn about rails methods (by teaching through writing) while contributing to a gem.

 I feel the most can be gained when the user tries to recall the syntax/parameters for a method, before using this tool.
 The more that is done the sooner the brain will believe the information is important.